Battle of Palikao: Aftermath

 With the Qing army devastated, the Xianfeng Emperor fled the capital, leaving his brother, Prince Gong, to be in charge of negotiations.

 Negotiations centered around the release of the prisoners.
 The talks failed and on 11 October engineers threw up works and batteries to break through the walls of Peking.
 Everything was ready that evening when at 11.30 pm the gate opened and the city surrendered.

 The prisoners had been taken to the Ministry of Justice (or Board of Punishments) in Beijing, where they were confined and tortured.
 Parkes and Loch were returned with 14 other survivors.
 Twenty British, French and Indian captives died.
 Their bodies were barely recognisable.

 The Anglo-French forces entered Beijing and sacked the Summer Palace and Old Summer Palace.
 After Harry Smith Parkes and the surviving diplomatic prisoners had been freed, Lord Elgin ordered the Summer Palaces be burnt down, which started on 18 October without the French, whose commander opposed the move.
 The destruction of the Forbidden City was even discussed, as proposed by Elgin to discourage the Qing Empire from using kidnapping as a bargaining tool, and to exact revenge for the mistreatment of their prisoners.

-The French commander Cousin-Montauban was later awarded the title of "Count of Palikao" and a decade later, was made the 31st Prime Minister of France by Napoléon III.
+The French commander Cousin-Montauban was later awarded the title of "Count of Palikao" and a decade later, was made the 31st Prime Minister of France by Napoleon III.

 In the Treaty of Tianjin, the Qing court agreed to all Western demands, including the payment of indemnities and the acceptance of foreign diplomats at the imperial court in Beijing.
 Because neither Qing nor Western diplomats discussed the opium trade, the treaty effectively liberalized it.